-Tomorrow I have an appointment at the dentist.
+Tomorrow, I have an appointment with the dentist.
 I can state with pretty much certainty and I admit comfort, that he knows something about teeth.
-Partly because the last time I went to see him with a damaged filling I left with it fixed, which frankly it would be difficult for someone without any knowledge of teeth to have resolved.
+Partly because the last time I went to see him with a damaged filling I left with it fixed, which frankly would be difficult for someone without any knowledge of teeth to have resolved.
 Unless of course he had been very lucky that day and managed to wing it.

 He also has a diploma on the wall which suggests that he gave a good account of himself in his exams and had to look at a few thousand other teeth before he asked to look at mine, with a degree of success.

-On the weekend, my wife and I are going to a piano recital.
-Not something I have ever done before, and to be honest, suspect I will never do again.
-It is at a theatre near were we live.
+At the weekend, my wife and I are going to a piano recital.
+Not something I have ever done before, and to be honest, suspect I will never do it again.
+It is at a theatre near where we live.
 I can’t say the pianist’s name with any degree of skill (sounds very foreign, so she must be good).

 I can reasonably expect her to get some pretty good sounds to emit from the piano.
 It would be rare indeed to have a pianist who is coming to the end of what appears to be a fairly long tour to have sold out purely by a random act of erratically pounding the keys of an ivory grand.

-But how many of us can claim the same level of certainty about the skill level of either ourselves or our counterpart when we enter the negotiation room to conduct a business discussion around a commercially sensitive contract, complaint or conflict.
+But how many of us can claim the same level of certainty about the skill level of either ourselves or our counterparts when we enter the negotiation room to conduct a business discussion around a commercially sensitive contract, complaint or conflict?

-Even natural born winners can be improved, like the dentist and pianist, by practice.
-Leave chance to the infinite negotiation monkey cage.
+Even natural-born winners can be improved, like the dentist and pianist, by practice.
+Leave a chance to the infinite negotiation monkey cage.
 It might even work eventually.